badoo/RIBs/android/tutorials/tutorial5/README.md

 back stack 1 = [Configuration.HelloWorld, *Configuration.OptionsSelector]
 ```

-And because we just said that the last element in the back stack is on screen, this means that the view of `HelloWorld` gets detached, and `OptionsSelector` gets created and attached.
+And because we just said that the last element in the back stack is  **active** (on screen), this means that the view of `HelloWorld` gets detached, and `OptionsSelector` gets created and attached.

 ## Back pressing and the back stack

 The reverse is happening when we pressed back.

-By default, back pressing is propagated to the deepest (active) levels of the RIB tree by default, where each RIB has a chance to react to it:
+By default, back pressing is propagated to the deepest **active** levels of the RIB tree by default, where each RIB has a chance to react to it:

 1. `Interactor` has a chance to override `handleBackPress()` to do something based on business logic
 2. `Router` will be asked if it has back stack to pop.
 If yes, pop is triggered and nothing else is done.
 3. If `Router` had only one more configuration left in its back stack, there's nothing more to remove.
 The whole thing starts bubbling up the RIB tree to higher levels until one of the levels can handle it (points 1 and 2).
+If it is handled, the propagation stops.
 4. If the whole RIB tree didn't handle the back press, then the last fallback is the Android environment (in practice this probably means that the hosting `Activity` finishes).

 In our case, when we were on the `OptionsSelector` screen, `GreetingsContainerRouter` had 2 elements in its back stack, so it could automatically handle the back press event by popping the latest: